aramk/crayon-syntax-highlighter/readme.txt

     * All language css classes are prefixed with "crayon-" to prevent conflicts
     * Terminal theme fix
     * Improved language readme
+    * Lines containing a single zero appeared blank when highlighting was disabled

 = 2.2.0 =
 * ADDED: